tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 In the previous set of tests, we made no verifications against the request mechanisms so that we could focus solely on display semantics.
 The next set of tests focus on the request mechanics.
 We're interested in exercising the interaction between the UI and the `Portfolio` port.

-The previous tests ask "when I ask for a portfolio value in the UI, what happens?", these tests are concerned with what it actually means to ask that question?
+The previous tests ask "when I ask for a portfolio value in the UI, what happens?", this set of tests are concerned with what it actually means to ask that question?

 ![](images/part2/design.md/test-ui-to-portfolio.png)